The8BitTheory/vdc-basic/README.txt

 This was improved from it's original version and published by Forum64 user Mac Bacon.
 The original version was created by Felix 'skOi!nk' Rosenhahn around the year 1993.

+The current version is VDC-Basic v2c.
+This extends the VMC command for two additional parameters: repetitions and target-address-increase per repetition

 vdcbasic.bin is compiled for address $1300.
 vdcbasicac6.bin is compiled for address $0ac6.